Ulnar Collateral Ligament (UCL) Tear Treatment in New York

 - Looseness or instability in the arm and elbow

-How is a UCL tear diagnosed?
+Diagnosing a UCL tear

 Our caring doctors at Performance Health are well-versed in treating a wide range of joint conditions, including UCL injuries of many kinds.
 At our New York sports medicine facility, we can diagnose your UCL tear during a short consultation.
 During your visit, you will likely be asked to perform a series of movements as well as describe your level of pain and other symptoms.
 Your doctor will be able to determine the underlying cause for your elbow pain during this evaluation and will make recommendations for treatment and pain management therapies.
 When needed, your doctor may also recommend diagnostic testing to help determine the exact cause of your pain and to help plan your treatment.